Response: Technical Specifications

 Reporting and Statistics

 In addition to the alerts, Siteimprove offers daily, weekly, or monthly Response reports, showing you the collected monitoring statistics.
 The reports show average response time, any registered downtime, and errors found.
-The data allows the server to keep track of your checkpoint's responsiveness, and rush hours identify what helps to detect problems before site users find it.

 Did you find it helpful?Send feedback